Zinphraek/Event-Venue-API-Demo/README.md

 # Notes.

 This project is still in progress (mainly the tests suites).
-However, the API and the UIs are fully functional.
-The time to complete the tests suites and deploy the project is estimated to be 2 months.

 # UIs repositories links.